 - Low Operating and Support Cost: (unmodified aircraft) $3,500/hr (OEM maintenance programs)

 - Performance: (unmodified aircraft) 6,000 NM range at M 0.85, 51,000 ft max operating altitude

-- Proven track record: The Global 6000 currently flies in the Air Force inventory as the E-11, providing a vital battlefield airborne communications node.
+- Proven track record: The Global 6000 currently flies in the Air Force inventory as the E-11A, providing a vital battlefield airborne communications node.
 It also operates with the United Kingdom's Royal Air Force, the German Luftwaffe and the Federal Aviation Administration.

-The JSTARS Recap fleet will require a robust communications solution to handle its extensive BMC2 function on multiple frequencies with a variety of users.
+The JSTARS Recap fleet requires a robust communications solution to handle its extensive BMC2 function on multiple frequencies with a variety of users.
 Our low-risk communications system will be packaged to operate on a smaller airframe with no adverse interference between the various radios.
 Our joint-industry team will employ its experience from working on the current JSTARS platform’s communications suite along with open communications architectures to deliver an effective BMC2 capability on the JSTARS Recap system.